25khattab/voyance-task/README.md

 - Appointment History: Allow users to view their appointment history (currentyl the user can see his appointments in the calender marked with green or orange)

 - Real-time Updates: Integrate real-time updates for appointments using web sockets to reflect changes instantly on all connected clients.

+- For admins the appointments can have more details about the user.

 - Mobile Responsiveness: Enhance mobile responsiveness and ensure seamless user experience across all devices.